interlay/interbtc-spec/interbtc-spec/docs/source/economics/incentives.rst

 The first step is to issue interBTC and give users access to other protocols.

 1. A Vault locks an amount of DOT in the BTC Parachain.
 2. A user requests to issue a certain amount of interBTC.
 A user can directly select a Vault to issue with.
-If the user does not select a Vault it is randomly assigned.
+If the user does not select a Vault it is pseudorandomly assigned.
 In the first iteration of the protocol this selection is deterministic.
 3. The user transfers the equivalent amount of BTC that he wants to issue to the Vault.
 Additionally, the user provides a fee in BTC that is locked with the Vault as well.
 4. The user proves the transfer of BTC to the BTC Parachain and receives the requested amount of newly issued interBTC.
 5. The fees paid by the users are issued as interBTC as well.
 They are forwarded to a general fee pool and distributed according to a configurable distribution to all Vaults and Collators.
 This ensures that all participants earn on new issue requests, independent if their current collateral is already reserved or not.